One of my readers writes the following:

 3. Make a commitment to starve the “weeds”

-Make sure you walk away for all the weed-like behaviors in your home.
+Make sure you walk away from all the weed-like behaviors in your home.
 If it’s not threatening health or safety, walk away.
 Starve that weed.

 When you do, things will get worse for a while.
 That’s right.
 It will get worse BECAUSE the weed is used to getting fed, and it will be screaming to pull you in.
 DON’T DO IT!
 When your son tantrums, you need to walk away…and stay away.
 You must resist getting pulled in, and instead…